-The committee shall meet during the AAFS annual meeting and throughout the year as necessary by electronic/telephonic meetings as determined by the chair.
+The committee shall meet during the AAFS Annual Conference and throughout the year as necessary by electronic/telephonic conferences as determined by the chair.

 6.5.
 ETHICS COMMITTEE RULES AND PROCEDURES

 The composition of the Ethics Committee is set forth in Article V., Section 1, a. of the AAFS Bylaws.